 Bottom line: if I’d bought the card when I first arrived (or better, my last trip here), it would have paid for itself 2-3 times over.
 Don’t be like me – get a weekend card early!

 It’s a little entertaining that living in France means Americans think you’re an expert on Paris now.
 I’ve spent a total of 3 days there since I moved, so I don’t know have any insider knowledge really!
 What I do have are French people who I can ask!
-My goal was to visit “lesser known” places!
+My goal was to visit “lesser known” places since my friend had seen all the usual tourist spots already.

 The primary tip I received was that all of the good restaurants really need reservations, so I booked one for both lunch and dinner.
 Since the worst French food I’ve had has pretty much all been in Paris, I had high hopes that hunting down certain places and having a spot reserved would change my luck there.